RaziehAlidoosti/Exploring-Ethical-Values-in-Software-Systems-a-Systematic-Literature-Review/README.md

      .
      |
      |--- Online-Appendices.pdf
-                 This document consists of five appendices, i.e., Appendix A-E, each including table(s) to provide more information for the interested reader.
+                 This document consists of four appendices, i.e., Appendix A-D, each including table(s) to provide more information for the interested reader.